Downloading and Installing sc2kfix

 - If you are installing a fresh copy of SimCity 2000, insert your Special Edition CD and navigate to the CD drive.
 Open the WIN95 folder; there should be a folder inside called SC2K.
 Copy the SC2K folder to somewhere writable on your hard drive, like your desktop, your Documents folder, or a directory other than Program Files that you install games to.

-- If you want to see the intro video and the WillTV interviews (Release 9 and newer, including 0.9-dev build 2025-03-08), create a folder in the SC2K folder that you copied to your hard drive called MOVIES and copy the .SMK video files from the CD's DATA folder into it.
+- If you want to see the intro video and the WillTV interviews (Release 9 and newer), create a folder in the SC2K folder that you copied to your hard drive called MOVIES and copy the .SMK video files from the CD's DATA folder into it.

 - Copy the winmm.dll that you downloaded in the first step to the SC2K folder that you copied to your hard drive.
 You should now have a copy of winmm.dll alongside the game's simcity.exe executable.